 If you research your topics correctly, you can create content that allows you to address your potential customers interests, concerns or questions.

-- By sharing your blog content on social, you can create different access points to your website and drive website visitors.
+- By sharing your blog content on social media, you can create different access points to your website and drive website visitors.

-- Blogging can be used as a great PR tool – sharing customer case studies and testimonials through a blog is one of the best methods to convert customers.
+- Blogging can be a great PR tool – sharing customer case studies and testimonials through a blog is one of the best methods to convert customers.